Dorthe Emilie Røssell: Second World War

-Røssell was born on 12 January, 1934.
-She is the daughter of Georg and Asta Røssell and was nicknamed Dunte as a child.
+Røssell was born on 12 January 1934.
+She is the daughter of Georg and Asta Christiansen and was nicknamed Dunte as a child.
 After the April 1940 German invasion of Denmark her parents joined the Danish resistance movement as members of the student-based Studenternes Efterretningstjeneste.
 The family's apartment in Østerbro, Copenhagen and their cottage at Hjortekær in Hovedstaden were both used as hiding places for Jews escaping the Holocaust, to store weapons and to print anti-German propaganda.
 Røssell helped her parents from the age of six, learning how to shoot a Luger pistol, carrying messages and transporting weapons and propaganda in her doll's pram.
 One of her first roles with the resistance was to squeeze through small gaps to enter German arms warehouses.

 The family were twice raided by the Gestapo, once by mistake, once to arrest Georg, whom Røssell helped to escape over the rooftops.
 On Christmas Eve 1944, the Germans caught the Røssells in a raid on their cottage.
 The family had been hosting a gathering of resistance members, which had been betrayed by one of their party who had been captured and tortured.
 The Danish Gestapo chief Ib Birkedal Hansen was present on the raid and, when Røssell asked him when her father would return from arrest told her "If he has not come home within an hour, I have put him up against a wall and shot him".

 With both her parents arrested Røssell was placed with an aunt and uncle, who were known to have traded with the Germans.
 Her father was tortured by the Gestapo at their Shellhus headquarters in Copenhagen.
 As part of the interrogation Røssell was taken to the building and interrogated.
 Hansen told her "Now you tell me what you know, otherwise I'll shoot you while your father watches and him afterwards, or I'll shoot your father while you watch and you afterwards!".
 Having refused to talk her father was brought in and hit with a sjambok, while Røssell was forced to watch.
 After seven hours she was released onto the streets of Copenhagen.

 Unwilling to return to her aunt and uncle she sought refuge with Karl Erik, a resistance fighter and fireman.
 With Erik she returned to the cottage and, using a key she had kept hidden from her aunt and uncle, accessed the structure to retrieve weapons, ammunition and uniforms missed by the Germans.
 Her mother, who had attempted suicide during her imprisonment out of fear that she would betray the resistance under torture, was released several weeks later.
 The resistance wanted to move Røssell and her mother to neutral Sweden but they insisted on remaining in case Georg was released.
 They did move to a cottage in Veddinge Bakker.
 Georg had been interned at Neuengamme concentration camp in Northern Germany but survived and was released at the end of the war.